 Cyclists should consume fluids regularly, preferably with electrolytes, to avoid dehydration and muscle cramps.

-Nutrition in the mountain stages
+Nutrition during mountain stages

 Nutritional strategies for mountain stages

-Increased caloric expenditure
+Increased calorie expenditure

 Sustained energy for long climbs